hyphacoop/two.compost.digital/content/pieces/uncivilizing-digital-territories/index.md

 Nature-based communities have been for centuries flooded with alcohol incentivized by corporate and state actors interested in their land and resources; and they were raided by religious conversion campaigns interested in civilizing them.
 These have been extremely efficient weapons of cultural assimilation and disruption of community autonomy and self-governance.

-Unfortunately, it’s becoming rare for communities to be tied primarly by cultural identity.
+Unfortunately, it’s becoming rare for communities to be tied primarily by cultural identity.
 But what every local community has in common is the connection to a physical territory, even if there’s no deeper cultural connection to the land.

 {{< figure src="image7.jpg" alt="Screenshots of a website showing a map and location icons" class="has-shadow" caption="Image via Coolab">}}
 _Coolab_ {{< footnote "coolab-2" >}}